2017-2018 Catalog > Undergraduate Studies > Undergraduate Majors > Psychology Major, B.A.

 an independent study (requires faculty approval)

-a double major or minor(s) (see Undergraduate Majors)
+a double major or minor(s) (see Undergraduate Majors and Undergraduate Minors)

-Students should consult with their advisor about which complementary experiences are best for them depending on their long-term goals and short-term plans after graduation.
+Students should consult with their advisor about which experiential learning experiences are best for them depending on their long-term goals and short-term plans after graduation.
+Juniors and seniors considering applying to graduate school are strongly encouraged to meet with their adviser, who can advise and edit personal statements and CVs prior to their submission.

 Through an integration of the liberal arts and the professions, Hood College provides an education that empowers students to use their hearts, minds and hands to meet personal, professional and global challenges and to lead purposeful lives of responsibility, leadership, service and civic engagement.